wayanjimmy/braindump/content/notes/20201226171539-no_substitute_for_hard_work.md

 related
 : [Quotes]({{< relref "20210121152626-quotes" >}})

-> Something to do, Someone to love and Something to hope for -- Aristotle
+> There is no substitute for hard work -- Thomas Edison